-About four months ago, Kenric of e-mailed me with a question.
+About four months ago, Kenric of Live Learn Invest emailed me with a question.
 He has just written about post about non-financial goals and asked me “Do you have non-financial goals and how do they affect your financial goals?”

 In his post he gives examples of some non-financial goals: visiting the Grand Canyon, climbing Mt.
 Everest, sailing around the world.
 I’d like focus on these goals because they have a financial prerequisite.
 Kenric brings up a great point in his point that having these goals in mind allows you to focus your attention on the task.
 For us, we’d like to have a newer construction house in the suburbs of Boston.
 I imagine my wife and I hosting a BBQ, with people playing bocce and some smoothing jazz in the background.
 Owning a house with enough land to accommodate this scenario requires financial planning and forethought.